Nikhileshap/sql-task4/README.md

 ## 🎯 Objective

-[cite_start]To summarize and analyze tabular data using SQL aggregate functions and the GROUP BY clause[cite: 49, 57].
+To summarize and analyze tabular data using SQL aggregate functions and the GROUP BY clause.

 ---